Masetra-Group/masetra-docs/docs/user-guide/capas.md

 ---
+layout: default
-title: CAPA Management
+title: "CAPA Management"
+description: "Learn how to manage Corrective and Preventive Actions within Masetra Quality Management System"
 ---

 # CAPA (Corrective and Preventive Actions) Management

-Learn how to manage Corrective and Preventive Actions within Masetra's Quality Management System.
+Learn how to manage Corrective and Preventive Actions within Masetra Quality Management System.

 ## 📋 What are CAPAs?